ChrisH33/AutomatedCellCulture/README.md

 # AutomatedCellCulture
 Automating cell culture has always been a challenge.
 As has method validation and version control.
 Without a clear framework, method branch and diverge frmo each outher.
 It's essential that the Automation team continue working on the latest, up-to-date version of the methods.

+### Install
+- Create the repository in HAMILTON/Methods to ensure all file paths & connections remain in place

 ### Requirements
 - Hamilton VENUS 4.5.0.7977